Murder in the Central Committee: Casting

 The casting of the film was linked to Aranda failed project Two are company three a crowd.
 Victoria Abril had already been chosen to starred on that project, it was more convenient to move her part from one project to the next.
 Victoria Abril, on her third collaboration with Aranda, plays Carmela a militant communist who serves as Carvalho's driver.
 Like in other films directed by Aranda, this minor role was expanded for her.
 There were not collaboration with Vázquez Montalbán, who was surprised with the selection of Patxi Andion as the protagonist.
 Jean-Louis Trintignant was who Vázquez Montalbán imagined as Carvalho.
 The detective has been played previously by Carlos Ballesteros in Bigas Luna's film, Tatuaje, in 1977 and in the series on Spanish television by actor Eusebio Poncela.
 Aranda chose Patxi Andi for economical and practical reason.
 Like Victoria Abril, he had been already signed for a project that fell through, and they were just incorporated into Aranda subsequent film.

 Reception

 Murder in the Central Committee premiered in Madrid on 16 August 1982.
 It was coldly received by film critics and audiences showed little interest on the film.
+In addition, it was partially repudiated by Aranda himself.
 It made only 30.933.857 pesetas at the box office.